 Model Database Settings

-Every SharePoint database that you create inherits most of its database settings from the system DB called Model, such as the initial size of the primary data file, the initial size of the transaction log, recovery model, etc. Problems – The default initial size is small, the Auto growth is small, and the file path is the default path is C:\.
-So it is important to modify the Model DB property after SharePoint installation.
+Every SharePoint database that you create inherits most of its database settings from the system DB called Model, such as the initial size of the primary data file, the initial size of the transaction log, the recovery model, etc. Problems – The default initial size is small, the Auto growth is small, and the file path is the default path is C:\.
+So, modifying the Model DB property after SharePoint installation is important.

 Configuration, Central Administration Content, and Service Applications Content Databases